 The FIS Council manifesto has developed from the traditions of the Green Charter of the Mainau Island and its initiator, Count Lennart Bernadotte.
 For many decades this Charter has supported the protection of nature and the environment for the benefit of humankind.
-The manifesto was unanimously approved at the 39th FIS Congress in Rio de Janeiro in 1994 and was presented by FIS President Marc Hodler to Countess Sonja Bernadotte on 20th October 1994 on the Isle of Mainau (GER).
+The 2020 manifesto was unanimously approved at the Spring 2020 FIS Council Meeting and has been forwarded for formal approval by the FIS Congress in 2020.

 To help ensure that the FIS Vision and Mission can continue to be carried out for the benefit of both present and future generations of skiers and snowboarders, FIS fully commits to the following articles of this Manifesto:

 1) Reduce the overall environmental and climate impact of FIS activities

 FIS (and, by extension, its member associations) will develop a strategy to achieve climate neutrality for their own organisation and their events by 2030.
 FIS will work with international experts to generate a Climate Action Guidelines document, aiming at making snow sports climate neutral and sustainable.

 FIS will actively advocates for the reduction of greenhouse-gas emissions through legislative and regulatory measures in all its member countries.

 FIS will provide a forum for snow sports organisations to understand climate change issues in a global and regionally relevant context.
 FIS will collaboration with snow and climate experts and stakeholders of snow sports, to integrate expertise and experience into their strategy.